 In the weeks before the performance, I asked my pianist, Heber Morales, if he *happened* to have a choir who could sing “Glory to God” from Handel’s Messiah, since I planned on singing “Rejoice Greatly,” the aria that directly follows it.
 I pretty much expected him to say no. In fact, when I arrived in Guate I found out that indeed, he had a choir of 20 people who had volunteered to participate!

 These members of the Union Church Community Choir in Guatemala City took their own time to rehearse, get to Antigua on a workday (a difficult feat with traffic as it is), take time out of their holiday schedules, and on top of all of it sang beautifully, adding their energy, professionalism and spirit to the evening.
 My heart felt so full with them on stage with me.

 The fact that this choir came together is yet another symptom of a magical energy that surrounded “Voices of Light.”

 When a very talented artist friend of mine said to me, “Heather, this *never* happens around here,” I couldn’t help but beam a little brighter.
 On a personal level, the event felt like a personal musical success – my university advisor always emphasizes how first and foremost making excellent music must be the number one priority in any musical endeavor.
-So I had spent months preparing my music, as you do with any recital.

 There are a lot of little magical secrets that go into aligning an event like this, to get the energy just so, and it’s so satisfying when you get to experience the fruits of it.
 You hope that it will happen, and you do your best to make it happen, but there’s a level of support that I’ve found you have to *open into* to experience and behold a night like this…but that’s a blog post for another day.